-1. Restaurants in the city of Medellin (in my order of preference): El Cielo, Carmen, La Provincia, Brulee, Naan, Toscano and Tabun.
+1. Restaurants in the city of Medellin (in my order of preference): La Provincia, El Cielo, Carmen, Brulee, Naan, Zaaika and Tabun.
 I happen to be vegetarian and I’ve had excellent meals at all of these restaurants, even though none of them are “vegetarian” per-se.
 My wife, who is not vegetarian, endorses all of these places as “favorites.”
 The first four are definitely “haute cuisine,” while the latter three are downright bargains.
 Note: I waited years for Medellin to get a decent Indian restaurant.
-Thank God for Naan!
+Thank God for Naan, and then (later) Zaaika!

 2. Restaurants east of Medellin (Las Palmas highway and beyond): 1.
 Podesta, the longest-running, best real Italian restaurant in the entire metro area; 2.
-El Correo, featuring a fantastic Argentinian cheese-plate called "Provoleta a la Parilla" -- which includes Papiapa and smoked Provolone, both grilled like steaks.
+El Correo, featuring a fantastic Argentinian cheese-plate called “Provoleta a la Parilla” — which includes Papiapa and smoked Provolone, both grilled like steaks.
 Both Podesta and El Correo are located in the Indiana Mall at the top of Las Palmas; 3.
-El Zocalo, in the gourmet mall above the El Retiro roundabout – the only “Mexican” restaurant in the entire metro area worthy of the name.
-Delicious.
+Mundos, an eclectic favorite in Llanogrande, near the airport highway.

 3. Hardware stores: If you’re a Harry Homeowner like me, then you’ll inevitably migrate to any of the Home Center macro-stores.
 My three favorites of the chain are at Avenida Las Vegas (next to Monterrey computer center); the first Medellin store at Avenida San Juan (with a huge, drive-in lumber and piping section); and the newest store in Rionegro, adjacent to the San Nicolas Mall.